 Refuse, recyclables, and compostable yard waste will not be collected on New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, or Christmas.
 During these holiday weeks, your pick-up will be on Saturday.

 Electronics Recycling Program: Groot will pick up unlimited electronic waste at the curb at no additional charge.
-Residents can simply call Groot at (800) 244-1977 to schedule a pickup 24 hours in advance.
+Residents can simply call Groot at (800) 244-1977 to schedule a pickup at least 24 hours in advance and for details on dates of pick up.
 Electronic materials include computers and monitors, video game consoles, printers, televisions, DVD players, etc.

 Household Refuse Guidelines: Groot will pick up regular household refuse, furniture, swing sets (four ft. lengths maximum), bicycles, and carpeting.
 Carpet must be tied in bundles no longer than 4 feet.
 Only one large item will be collected per pickup.
 Groot will not take clumps of earth or construction material during regular pickups.

 Call Groot at (800) 244-1977, to arrange for special pickups of construction material, appliances, or for further information about your refuse collection, visit www.groot.com.

 Recyclable and Compostable Material Guidelines: Each single-family home has one 65-gallon container for recyclable materials, which include glass, aluminum, tin, plastic bottles, and newspapers.
 All recyclables can be combined in this container.